anhcraft/config/INTERNAL.md

 # Data types
 ## Simple data types
-- Simple data type is a terminology used within the Wrapper context
+- Simple data type is a terminology used within the Dictionary context
 - Simple data types are the most basic data types that any configuration format should support
   - Scalar types:
     - Number, boolean, character